whos-zycher/opsec-guide/guide.md

 For users managing multiple accounts or personas, anti-detection browsers such as Dolphin{anty}, Incogniton or Ghost Browser offer a best solution.
 These browsers protect against fingerprinting techniques that track users based on unique device and browsing characteristics.

 **For search engines**, you should avoid Google and other crap.
-Instead, consider using privacy focused search engines such as DuckDuckGo or Searx.
+Instead, consider using privacy focused search engines such as DuckDuckGo or SearXNG.

 **Recommended privacy extensions:**
 uBlock Origin